 Straight after Your Surgery

 During the first 14 days after having had the procedure, you cannot eat any normal foods.
 Rather, you will have to consume an all liquid and, after a few days, fully pureed foods.
 You need to eat tiny portions often, sometimes as often as 14 times per day.
+Eat healthy natural food to maintain the weight and remain healthy.
 After that, you will slowly move on to regular foods again.

 Once you do move to regular foods, there are a few things to avoid.
 This includes fried foods, coconut, pasta, dried fruits, nuts, certain breads, and popcorns.
 Additionally, you should try to use at least half an hour to eat a meal, no matter how small it is.
 Eat slowly so that you remain comfortable.
 Additionally, you should stop eating when you feel full, because overeating is very uncomfortable.
 Lastly, don’t drink together with your meal.